rapidez/docs/src/3.x/configuration.md

 ## Early hints

-We come with [Early Hints](https://github.com/justbetter/laravel-http3earlyhints) built-in.
+Rapidez comes with [Early Hints](https://github.com/justbetter/laravel-http3earlyhints) built in.
 You should enable your early hints in [Cloudflare](https://developers.cloudflare.com/cache/advanced-configuration/early-hints/#enable-early-hints) or your CDN for a boost.
 Anything loaded with `@vite()` will properly get loaded with early hints, it will also discover other elements on your page which could benefit from early hints.
 Like your `preload` and `preconnect` links, eager-loaded images, blocking scripts, and blocking styles.
 You can disable it with:

 ```dotenv
 EARLY_HINTS_ENABLED=false